 - StoreStore: A store followed by a store.

-Of course, there are more complex operations, consisting of a load and store part (count++).
-But these operations didn't contradict my general classification.
+Of course, more complex operations consist of a load and store part (count++).
+But these operations didn’t contradict my general classification.

-But what's about memory barriers?.
-In case you place memory barriers between two operations like LoadLoad, LoadStore, StoreLoad or StoreStore, you have the guarantee, that specific LoadLoad, LoadStore, StoreLoad or StoreStore operations can not be reordered.
-The risk of reordering is always given if non-atomics or atomics with relaxed semantic are used.
+But what about memory barriers?
+If you place memory barriers between two operations like LoadLoad, LoadStore, StoreLoad, or StoreStore, you have the guarantee that specific LoadLoad, LoadStore, StoreLoad, or StoreStore operations can not be reordered.
+The risk of reordering is always given if non-atomics or atomics with relaxed semantics are used.

 Typically, three kinds of memory barriers are used.
 They are called a full fence, acquire fence and release fence.
-Only in order to remind you.
-Acquire is a load, release is a store operation.
-So, what's happening if I place one of the three memory barriers between the four combinations of load and store operations?
+Only to remind you.
+Acquire is a load; release is a store operation.
+So, what happens if I place one of the three memory barriers between the four load and store operations combinations?

 - Full fence: A full fence std::atomic_thread_fence() between two arbitrary operations prevents the reordering of these operations.
 But that guarantee will not hold for StoreLoad operations.
 They can be reordered.

-- Acquire fence: An acquire fence std:.atomic_thread_fence(std::memory_order_acquire) prevents, that a read operation before an acquire fence can be reordered with a reading or write operation after the acquire fence.
+- Acquire fence: An acquire fence std::atomic_thread_fence(std::memory_order_acquire) prevents a read operation before an acquire fence can be reordered with a reading or write operation after the acquire fence.

-- Release fence: A release fence std::memory_thread_fence(std::memory_order_release) prevents, that a read or write operation before a release fence can be reordered with a write operation after a release fence.
+- Release fence: A release fence std::memory_thread_fence(std::memory_order_release) prevents a read or write operation before a release fence can be reordered with a write operation after a release fence.

-I admit, that I invested a lot of energy to get the definitions of an to acquire and release fence and their consequences for lock-free programming.
-Especially the subtle difference to the acquire-release semantic of atomic operations are not so easy to get.
+I admit that I invested a lot of energy to get the definitions of an to acquire and release fence and their consequences for lock-free programming.
+Especially the subtle difference to the acquire-release semantics of atomic operations are not so easy to get.
 But, before I come to that point, I will illustrate the definitions with graphics.